fmaussion/intro_to_programming/book/week_02/04-Assignment.md

     - in summer, the probability of fog is equal to the relative humidity divided by 10
     - in winter, the probability of fog is equal to the relative humidity divided by 2

-If the relative humidity is not between 0 and 100, or not a number, then the program should print a message and exit.
+If the relative humidity is not between 0 and 100, or not a number, then the program should print a message saying that it didn't work.

 Here are a few examples of program execution: